micmejia/bible-dump/NKJV/Luke/Luke 23.md

 Then the whole multitude of them arose and led Him to Pilate.

 ###### 2
-And they began to accuse Him, saying, "We found this _fellow_ perverting [^a]the nation, and forbidding to pay taxes to Caesar, saying that He Himself is Christ, a King."
+And they began to accuse Him, saying, "We found this _fellow_ perverting the nation, and forbidding to pay taxes to Caesar, saying that He Himself is Christ, a King."

 ###### 3
 Then Pilate asked Him, saying, "Are You the King of the Jews?"
 He answered him and said, "_It is as_ you say."